charliwize/opening-hours/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you must first run:

 ### `yarn`

-install dependencies in package.json in parallel
+installs dependencies based on package.json

 ### `yarn start`